getlantern/tassis/docs/README.md

 ##### Message Stealing
 In order to prevent unauthorized users from stealing messages before they can be received by their legitimate clients, tassis authenticates clients based on IdentityKey to make sure that only authorized clients may read messages on behalf of a specific user.

+## Chat Numbers
+Tassis assigns every IdentityKey a unique ChatNumber, which is a number that looks like a phone number but isn't.
+Tassis communicates the IdentityKey's ChatNumber in its response to successful authentications.

+### Full ChatNumber
+The full ChatNumber is an encoding of the IdentityKey.

+### Short ChatNumber
+The short ChartNumber is a prefix of the full ChatNumber which can be used to look up the full ChatNumber.

+### Avoiding Collisions
+It is possible for two distinct IdentityKeys to encode to the same ChatNumber, which would cause a collision.
+In order to distinguish these identities, tassis adds 5s to the start and end of the short ChatNumber for whichever identity came second.

+For example, let's say we have the following two full chat numbers

+- `292013940138492304132429201394013849230413242920139401384923041324292013940138491`
+- `292013940138492304132429201394013849230413242920139401384923041324292013940138492`

+The first gets a standard short number:

+`292013940138492304132429201394013849230413242920139401384923041324292013940138491` -> `292013940138`

+The second gets some 5's inserted into the full and short numbers to distinguish it:

+`52920139401385492304132429201394013849230413242920139401384923041324292013940138492` -> `52920139401385`

+When parsing ChatNumbers, 5s are ignored, so the modified form of the above full ChatNumber still parses into the same IdentityKey as the original form.

+The reason for modifying the full number in addition to the short number is that this enforces the invariant that the short chat number should always be a prefix of the full number.

 ## Message Exchange Flow
 ![Message Exchange Flow](mainflow.png)